torquebox/torquebox.org/news/2011-01-30-weekend-update-january-edition.md

 denote a *candidate release*, which the rest of the world calls a *release candidate*.

-Given that the next release will be a candidate release, it must potentially be able to be declare "done" and released as the final.
+Given that the next release will be a candidate release, it must potentially be able to be declared "done" and released as the final.
 This means the CR1 release will wait until we have [no outstanding JIRAs][cr1jira].
 CR is not just a fancy name for "beta".

 ## Action Items

 A variety of improvements have occurred this month.
-They will all be included in the upcomding `1.0.0.CR1` release.
+They will all be included in the upcoming `1.0.0.CR1` release.

 Jim Crossley attacked several issues, including [session replication](https://issues.jboss.org/browse/TORQUE-199), [message processor concurrency](https://issues.jboss.org/browse/TORQUE-195), and [messaging reliability](https://issues.jboss.org/browse/TORQUE-207), along with a variety of VFS fixes.

-Additionally, Jim produces a [fantastic 3-part series on cluster-related issues](/news/2011/01/04/clustering-torquebox/).
+Additionally, Jim produced a [fantastic 3-part series on cluster-related issues](/news/2011/01/04/clustering-torquebox/).

 Ben Browning worked in support for [synchronous queues](https://issues.jboss.org/browse/TORQUE-235), and wrote an [awesome article about long-lived services](news/2011/01/28/services/).

 Toby Crawley added support for any object to have [asynchronous tasks](https://issues.jboss.org/browse/TORQUE-213).
+Very easily TorqueBox now supports the same sort of idioms as `delayed_job`.

 Lance Ball is leveraging his [BoxGrinder](http://boxgrinder.org/) knowledge to produce [easy-to-consume AMIs](https://issues.jboss.org/browse/TORQUE-228), and better [RVM support](https://issues.jboss.org/browse/TORQUE-222).